Learn about START-PROF pipe stress analysis software

 Stiffness from table (iteration procedure) |

-Automatically variable spring support properties selection is done according to [1].
-To control forces and stress manually, supporting forces and variable spring support flexibility can be input.
-Manual adjustments can produce more economic results than automatic selection with [1].
-In addition, manual adjustment of supporting forces in variable spring supports is often necessary to remove load from equipment connections.
-To transfer automatically calculated spring properties to input data for further manual editing, a special function exists.
+Automatic spring support selection follows [1].
+For manual control of forces and stresses, input reaction forces and flexibility directly.
+Manual adjustment can yield more economical results than automatic selection per [1].
+Manual adjustment of spring support forces is often necessary to reduce equipment nozzle loads.
+Use the transfer function to copy automatically calculated spring properties to input data for manual editing.

-Spring selection can be done from the following two conditions (input in Project Settings):
+Spring selection can use two conditions (set in Project Settings):

 Description |